The non-Hermitian skin effect: A perspective: Skin effect in higher dimensions

 \section{Skin effect in higher dimensions}

 So far we have only considered the appearance of skin states in 1D systems.
-In higher dimension, there is not yet an all-encompassing theory.
-Efforts in this direction have been made very recently with the development of the \emph{amoeba formalism}~\cite{wang_amoeba_2024}.
-The amoeba, which is a mathematical region in $\mathbb{R}^d$ having holes and narrowing tentacles extending to infinity, is a very recent addition to algebraic geometry resembling its biological prototype~\cite{gelfand1994discriminants}.
-In particular, the formalism relies on the principle that all algebraic-geometric information has to be encoded in the characteristic polynomials of the NH model described by the Bloch Hamiltonian.
-The amoeba formulation, combined with its dual Newton polygon formalism~\cite{brieskorn2012plane} and tropical geometric framework~\cite{maclagan2009introduction}, provides a unified approach to characterize the NH skin effect~\cite{jaiswal_characterizing_2023,banerjee_tropical_2023, wang_amoeba_2024, wang2024constraints,hu2024topological}.
+In higher dimension, there is not yet an all-encompassing theory, which we believe to be an important future direction of study.
+Efforts in this area have been made very recently with the development of the amoeba formalism~\cite{wang_amoeba_2024}, the dual Newton polygon formalism~\cite{brieskorn_plane_2012}, and the tropical geometric framework~\cite{maclagan_introduction_2015} to characterize the NH skin effect~\cite{jaiswal_characterizing_2023,banerjee_tropical_2023, wang_amoeba_2024, wang_constraints_2024,hu_topological_2025}.

-Let us discuss this with a simple example of a single-band model in two dimensions (2D)~\cite{wang_amoeba_2024}, shown in Fig.~\ref{amoeba}(a).
+To highlight these new developments, let us discuss the amoeba formalism with a simple example of a single-band model in two dimensions (2D)~\cite{wang_amoeba_2024}, shown in Fig.~\ref{amoeba}(a).
 Its Hamiltonian reads

-where $c^{\dagger}_{n,m}$ ($c_{n,m}$) creates (annihilates) an excitation on site $(n,m)$ in the 2D lattice, and $J_L$ and $J_R$ ($t'$) are the (next-)nearest neighbor hoppings.
+where $c^{\dagger}_{n,m}$ ($c_{n,m}$) creates (annihilates) an excitation on site $(n,m)$ in the 2D lattice, and $J_L$ and $J_R$ ($t$) are the (next-)nearest neighbor hoppings.
 To determine the Bloch Hamiltonian, one Fourier transforms to introduce the two Bloch momenta $k_x$ and $k_y$.
-Likewise to the GBZ theory, one analytically continues $k_{x,y}$, and replaces the plane waves $(e^{ik_x},e^{ik_y})$ by the complex functions $(\beta_y,\beta_y)$ to find the non-Bloch Hamiltonian $H(\beta_x,\beta_y)$.
-Then, the key lies in the solution of its characteristic equation
+As in the GBZ theory, one analytically continues the Bloch momenta, i.e., one replaces the plane waves $(e^{ik_x},e^{ik_y})$ by the complex functions $(\beta_x,\beta_y)$ to find the non-Bloch Hamiltonian $H(\beta_x,\beta_y)$.
+Then, the formalism relies on the principle that all algebraic-geometric information has to be encoded in its characteristic equation

+An amoeba is a region in $\mathbb{R}^d$ solving this equation ($d=2$ in our example), resembling its biological prototype~\cite{gelfand_discriminants_1994}, having holes and narrowing tentacles extending to infinity.